netgvarun2012/portfolio/NLP.md

   3. Language is compositional.
   4. Language is ambiguous and often consists of variable number of inputs.

-#### Solution:
+#### Solution - Neural Networks with an Embedding layer:

+- Major component in neural networks for language is the use of an embedding layer, a mapping of discrete symbols to continuous vectors in a relatively low dimensional space.
-When embedding words, they transform from being isolated distinct symbols into mathematical objects that can be operated on.
+- When embedding words, they transform from being isolated distinct symbols into mathematical objects that can be operated on.
 This capability alleviates to some extent the **discreteness and data-sparsity** problems.

 # AI Basics <a id="AIBasics"></a>